 A “touch-less” check-in process is being implemented at many inns and will resemble the inn’s approach to late check-ins.
 During Covid, many innkeepers used the following process: “We leave an envelope outside the front door containing directions to the room and keys to the front door.
 We have removed our check-in desk and will not require guests to sign in.
 We will ask guests to use hand sanitizer, available near the door, before they pick up their envelope and enter the house.”

 At Always a Holiday!
 B&B in East Tawas, guests will still be asked to sign in, but they’ll use a brand-new pen which then becomes their pen.

 At Glen Arbor B&B and Cottages in Glen Arbor, guests might be greeted at the front door by a staff member holding an infrared forehead thermometer.
 At The Dempsey Manor Inn in Manistee, guests will be asked don booties, which the inn provides.

-Please don’t be offended by measures innkeepers are taking.
-Remember that a B&B’s guests come from all over and that this is a time of transition for all of us.
+Please don’t be offended by the measures innkeepers are taking.
+Remember that B&B’s guests come from all over and that this is a time of transition for all of us.
 Any required precautions will have been disclosed to you before arrival.

-Regarding the extra measures that some innkeepers are asking, do consider the possibility that the household includes someone with an underlying health condition requiring extra carefulness so long as the coronavirus spreads.
+Regarding the extra measures that some innkeepers are asking for, do consider the possibility that the household includes someone with an underlying health condition requiring extra carefulness so long as the coronavirus spreads.
 Most B&Bs are operated by one or two persons.
 If the innkeeper were to become ill with the virus, it could have a devastating effect on the business.